-In this article I discuss the approaches to targeting in a schools and colleges context and then look to individuals criteria to be a recipient of the National Collaborative Outreach Programme (NCOP) opportunities.
+In this article I discuss the approaches to targeting in a schools and colleges context and then look to individual criteria to be a recipient of the Uni Connect opportunities (previously branded as National Collaborative Outreach Programme).

 The directives and guidance from the Regulatory body for Higher Education, the Office for Students (OfS) is clear on who to target for the collaborative programme.
 The emphasis of targeted outreach has been based on location (postcode), by a group’s under representation defined by the main protected characteristics of Ethnicity, Disability and Gender or by household contexts (for example a looked after young person, young carer, refugee, asylum seeker, from a military services family or an estranged student) and by first in family to consider progression to Higher education.

 At the outset of Phase I of the National Collaborative Outreach Programme, all of the Regional Collaborative Partnerships across England were provided with already identified wards of lower than expected participation in Higher Education (HE) to target.

 These wards are mapped in ‘Participation by Local Areas’ POLAR Version 4.
 POLAR4 is currently, the most recent iteration of this form of visual mapping via residential postcodes.
 It was calculated on students who had begun their studies between 2009/10 and 2013/14.
 It is split into quintiles; fifths of the viable population who might progress into Level 4 education.
 Within these wards the State Schools with high percentages of the most disadvantaged pupil/student cohorts (POLAR4 quintile 1) have been identified.

 However there is often an intersectionality of factors at play, between under-represented groups in HE where identification of individuals occurs in terms of their protected characteristics and possession of WP criteria.
 One factor alone does not necessarily exist in isolation in a context of disadvantage.